 As can be fairly pointed-out, our tests were rigged from the beginning.
 The Valencia’s were afforded multiple technological advances over the Model 19’s.
 The results were predictable before we even began.
 We even setup a pair of Altec Santiago’s in the same way we had the Valencia’s, and they too bested the 19’s.

 So what did these experiments prove?
 Was the Model 19 knocked off it’s celestial pedestal?
 Are the Valencia and Santiago better speaker systems?
-No. All of these vintage systems remain excellent, even by today’s standards, but all can be pushed to sound even better with the use of modern technology.
+No. All of these vintage systems remain good, even by today’s standards, but all can be pushed to sound even better with the use of modern technology.
 All three systems can be made to sound such that they are indistinguishable from one another.
 If you own one of these speaker systems it can be significantly improved with just a few modest upgrades.